tobymao/sqlglot/README.md

 ### Parser Errors

-When the parser detects an error in the syntax, it raises a ParserError:
+When the parser detects an error in the syntax, it raises a ParseError:

 ```python
 import sqlglot